 The Young and Prodigious T.S.
 Spivet is a film that focuses on real issues (grief, parenting and guilt), and the trial and tribulations of childhood.
 It’s a seemingly innocent, even childish, tale that converts itself into a prime example of a real art-film.
 As is typical for this type of film, the sense of time is frequently distorted and, at times, some viewers may have trouble understanding the meaning behind some of the scenes.
 But they really don’t have to because The Young and Prodigious T.S.
 Spivet is a film that can be enjoyed on many different levels: serious or playful, full of meaning or meaningless – yet at all-times entertaining.

-Intended audience: While adolescents are most likely to enjoy Jean-Pierre Jeunet’s movie, adults that are young at heart would enjoy immersing themselves in the world of this childhood fantasy, so immaculately portrayed in The Young and Prodigious T.S.
+Intended audience: While adolescents are most likely to enjoy Jean-Pierre Jeunet‘s movie, adults that are young at heart will enjoy immersing themselves in the world of this childhood fantasy, so immaculately portrayed in The Young and Prodigious T.S.
 Spivet.

 The Young and Prodigious T.S.
 Spivet (2013) Trailer